tryscer/flock/flock-music.md

 ​	The policeman signals us to come ahead.
 On the wheel, Barry's knuckles turn white.
 In the back seat, I take Cindy's hand.
 After some thought I take Eleanore's hand as well.
 She grabs me back.
 ​	"Here we go.
 Smile and nod," says Barry.
 ​	The cop, dusty and sweating on the tarmac, cocks his head at us.
 ​	Barry gives him a slight, almost imperceptible nod...
-My heart is beating so hard I can swear I hear it.
+My heart is beating so hard I can swear I hear it thudding in my ears and stomach.
-​	The cop, almost mechanically, returns the nod and waves us through.
+​	The cop, almost mechanically, returns the nod.
+He waves us through.
+​	We drive on.
-​	"That was it?"
+​	"Was that it?"
 I say.
-​	"It's like you know their secret handshake," says Tim.
+​	"It's like you know their secret handshake," Tim says.
 There's jealousy in his voice.
-​	We drive on.
+​	In the back window, the Henrico County Fair grows smaller and smaller.

+==description==
-​	"Did he do it?" says Eddie from under the blanket beneath our feet.
+"Did he do it?" says Eddie from under the blanket beneath our feet.
 ​	"Yeah, he did it," says Cindy.
 ​	"So why aren't you guys cheering?"
+​	"We're not in the mood," says Cindy.
+​	"And you're lying on my foot," says Eleanore.
+​	​"We're going home," I tell him.
+“Instead of going to the Pillars’ real show.”​ ​	I hear laughter from underneath the blankets.
+“What makes you think there’s another show?”
+Eddie says.
+​	“Your game is up,” Eleanore tells the blanket.
+“We know everything.
+It’s tonight at eight.”
+​​	“And how did you come to this conclusion?”
+Eddie says.
+​	“Well,” I say.
+“I got this matchbook.”
+​	A hand shoots between the blankets.
+“Show me.”
+​	I give Eddie the Buzz Cigarettes matchbook. ==description== Eddie pulls the blankets away and sits down underneath us.
+Cindy shrieks.
+​	“Sorry, sorry, sorry, lady,” says Eddie.
+He unfolds the matchbook and looks at the writing inside. ”Alice,” he says, “do you know what it means?”
+​	“I know what it means,” I say.
+“It means other people will be having fun while we’ll be at home, crying.”
+​	Eddie looks at me, then at Barry.
+“You!” he says.
+“Why?”
+​	Barry sighs.
+“Listen,” he says to the rearview mirror.
+“Seeing that you’re not in trouble anymore — we’re going to the train station to drop off Eleanore, so feel very free to get off anytime, you know what I mean?”
+​	Eddie leans on the back of the front seat.
+“What’s wrong with you?” he says.
+“Can’t you feel excitement anymore?”
+​	“That’s what I want to know,” I say.
+​	“I *am* excited,” says Barry.
+“I’m really looking forward to you not being in my car.”
+​	“I’m looking forward to similar things,” says Cindy, looking at Eleanore.
+​	“Shut up,” says Eleanore.
+“Eddie is right.
+Here you are, given an opportunity you will never again have in your young life, and you run back home to daddy.”
+​	“You shut up,” says Barry.
+​	“You know, she’s right,” Tim tells him.
+​	“You, too?”
+​	“I’ve been to some shows, man.
+That was something else.”
+​	“What did you mean?”
+I ask Eddie.
+“When you said, ‘Do you know what it means?’”
+​	Eddie turns to me.
+He holds my hand and looks deep into my eyes.
+“It means you were chosen, Alice.”
+​​	​I hear my heart beating in my ears again, like Babatunde’s big drum.
+I’m not sure what to say, so to play it safe, I giggle.
+​	Cindy says, “You’re the chosen one, Alice!”
+Eddie makes a sour face at her, then turns back to Eddie.
+“Just tell me one thing, man.
+One thing and then I’ll leave you alone.”
+​	“That’ll be the day.”
+​	“How did you feel?”
+​	“What do you mean?”
+Barry says.
+​​	“When they played, man.
+When you were there listening to their music.
+Tell me how it felt.”
+​	Barry takes a deep breath.
+​	“It felt amazing,” he suddenly shouts.
+“Okay?
+It felt like a thousand pounds have been lifted off my shoulders, alright?
+It was the best few minutes of my life.
+But now it’s over, our carriage is now a pumpkin, and we’re due at our regular life, where you don’t play around with the police and you don’t — you don’t steal people’s Coke away.”
+​	“And,” says Eddie, “where your corporate life awaits you.
+Right, Bear?”
+​	"Don't call me that.
+Only my friends call me that."

+==train station==
+​